NumEconCopenhagen/projects-2023-alt-andet-end-lige/README.md

 **Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.

 **Folder structure:**
 - Each project is contained in its own folder.
 The solution to each project consists of a notebook (from which the project is run), a py-file with classes and functions, and a readme-file.
-All three projects should be run from the notebooks in their respective folders.
+All four projects should be run from the notebooks in their respective folders.